 3. Point University

-Point University has a number of options for students who are interested in earning their degree online.
+Point University has a number of options for students who are interested in earning their degrees online.
 With over 50 degree programs offered, students who attend online classes at Point University have the opportunity to study in a variety of fields.
 Point University offers online degrees at the associate’s, bachelor’s, master’s, and certificate levels.

 For students who are excited about a career in the marketing field, you’re in luck.
 Point University recently developed a social media marketing program, helping people who want to break into the marketing field understand the latest in the trends of the digital age.